-Processes for identifying and assessing climate-related risks
+1. Processes for identifying and assessing climate-related risks

-- The Trustee has implemented a number of processes and tools for identifying, assessing and managing climate related risks and opportunities for the Fund, including: - attending climate related training to understand how climaterelated risks might affect pension schemes and their investments in general terms; - undertaking climate scenario analysis which shows how the Fund's assets and liabilities might be affected under a range of climate scenarios; - receiving advice on how the sponsoring Employer might be impacted by climate-related factors and the implications for its ability to provide financial support to the Fund; - reviewing its investment adviser's assessments of the Fund's current and prospective investment managers' climate practices, including how they incorporate climate-related factors into their investment processes and how effectively they manage climate related risks; - ensuring good stewardship practices are in place; and - monitoring a range of climate-related metrics in relation to the Fund's assets.
+- Over previous Fund years, the Trustee has implemented a number of processes and tools for identifying, assessing and managing climate related risks and opportunities for the Fund, including: - attending climate related training to understand how climaterelated risks might affect pension schemes and their investments in general terms; - undertaking climate scenario analysis which shows how the Fund's assets and liabilities might be affected under a range of climate scenarios; - receiving advice on how the sponsoring Employer might be impacted by climate-related factors and the implications for its ability to provide financial support to the Fund; and - reviewing its investment adviser's assessments of the Fund's current and prospective investment managers' climate practices, including how they incorporate climate-related factors into their investment processes and how effectively they manage climate related risks. - Over the current Fund year, the Trustee has reviewed and refreshed tools and processes to: - ensure good stewardship practices are in place; and - monitor a range of climate-related metrics in relation to the Fund's assets.